 Class II:Easy rapids with smaller waves, clear channels that are obvious without scouting.
 Some maneuvering might be required.

-Prices for trips do vary on a number of factors such as date of the trip, number of people in your party, the type of trip you want to book, etc. To get the lowest quote for your group, give us a call at 209-848-4800 or 800-829-7238.
-Otherwise, assume most trips are going to cost between $25-$30 per person for each day of rafting.
-On Saturdays in June, July, and August, prices are $30 per person.
+Prices for trips do vary on a number of factors such as date of the trip, number of people in your party, the type of trip you want to book, etc. Assume most trips are going to cost between $40-$50 per person for each day of rafting, and know that weekends are more expensive, and are busier, than weekdays.
+Consult our pricing page or booking pages for a full breakdown.
 Group discounts are available!

-YES-DO IT NOW!
-Most weekends are booked up in advance.
+YES, you really do!
+Most weekends are booked up in advance (sometimes 2-3 weeks).
 Last minute reservations are accepted if space permits.
 A 50% deposit will hold your reservation date.
 The full balance is due fourteen days prior to your trip.
-As soon as you’ve made your reservations, we’ll send you a “Trip Packet” that includes info on logistics, things to bring, and other details.
+You can reserve online or by calling 800-829-7238.

-You can also join our Sunshine Newsletter which will let you know of upcoming specials and events, including half price and free trip days!
+Our Sunshine Newsletter, or Sunshine Facebook will let you know of upcoming specials and events, including half price weekday trip dates!

 Please understand that when we accept your reservation that we are planning for staff and provisions and are holding a space on your trip, often turning away others.